 Arm pain is common and can involve muscles, joints (elbow, wrist, shoulder), and tendons.
-Pain can be localized or diffused.
-Most often, pain occurs after an injury or a fall.
-However, one must be alert to sudden pain, which eases when resting.
-This can be a sign of myocardial infarction or a heart attack and pain usually radiates in the left arm.
-Do not delay consultation with a doctor if these symptoms occur.
+Pain can be in one area or spread out.
+Most often, pain happens after an injury or a fall.
+However, one must be alert to sudden pain, which goes away when resting.
+This can be a sign of a heart attack.
+Pain usually happens in the left arm.
+Do not wait to talk with a doctor if these symptoms happen.

 Causes of Arm Pain

-An X-ray can help the doctor, if necessary, to make the diagnosis.
-For example, bone-related pain (whether it is a fracture or a tumor) is exacerbated by limb use and “loading”.
-Same for joint pain, accentuated by the mobilization of the joint concerned.
-If the pain is nerve (neuropathic) origin, it will mainly result in electric shocks, “stabbing”, burning or tingling sensation, not accentuated by the effort.
-In some cases, the pain comes from the shoulder and radiates into the arm.
+An X-ray can help the doctor, if needed, to make the diagnosis.
+Bone-related pain (whether it is a fracture or a tumor) is made worse by lifting heavy things.
+If the pain is in the nerve, it will mainly feel like electric shocks, “stabbing”, burning or tingling.
+In some cases, the pain comes from the shoulder and moves into the arm.
 It is often the rotator cuff, in the shoulder, that is involved.

-The most common injuries of the arm include sprains (wrist, elbow), fractures, tendinitis, elbow narrowing, etc. The famous “tennis elbow”, which is tendonitis of the elbow (also known as epicondylitis), is very common: it affects up to 40% of tennis players, and 1% to 2% of the general population.
+The most common injuries of the arm include sprains (wrist, elbow), fractures, tendinitis, and elbow narrowing.
+The famous “tennis elbow”, which is tendonitis of the elbow (also known as epicondylitis), is very common.
 Tendinitis of the wrist is also common.
 Tendonitis of Quervain, typically, causes pain on the outer edge of the wrist, which hinders the movements of the thumb.
 Musicians (guitarists or violinists for example) are often subject to this type of problem.
-Bursitis (inflammation of a serious bursa, a kind of liquid pocket – synovium – located around the joints) causes a sharp pain associated with inflammation: it often affects the shoulder but can also affect the elbow.
+Bursitis (inflammation of a serious bursa, a kind of liquid pocket – located around the joints) causes a sharp pain associated with inflammation: it often affects the shoulder but can also affect the elbow.